Adrian Flux

-Adrian Flux is an insurance broker that has its head office at East Winch Hall in King's Lynn, Norfolk.

-Founded in 1973, the company has become one of the country’s largest specialist motor insurance brokers and employs more than 1,500 staff.
+Adrian Flux is a British insurance broker that has its head office at East Winch Hall in King's Lynn, Norfolk.
+The company has become the country’s largest specialist motor insurance brokers and employs around 1,850 staff.

 History

-The family-run business was formed by Adrian Flux.
+The family-run business was formed by Adrian Flux in 1973.
 In 1990, it expanded by creating a specialist motorcycle division called Bikesure.
-As of 2017, it now has its own office in North Lynn, Norfolk.
+As of 2017, Bikesure has its own office in North Lynn, Norfolk.

 In 1999, Adrian’s son David took over the running of the company after working his way up from the position of a clerk.

 In 2005, the company acquired Bishop’s Stortford-based Herts Insurance Consultants (HIC).
 This has since been rebranded as Sterling Insurance.